GoogleCloudPlatform/gcp-service-broker/docs/customization.md

   <td><i>string</i></td>
   <td>Num Nodes</td>
   <td>
   Number of nodes, a minimum of 3 nodes is recommended for production environments.
-See https://cloud.google.com/spanner/pricing for more information.
+See: https://cloud.google.com/spanner/pricing for more information.

 <ul>